-The mezzo-soprano, Founder and Director of award nominated OperaCréole,, was recently honored as a standard bearer for Louisiana culture with a profile interview on WWNO Radio/NPR.
-And was last seen on New Orleans Opera's stage in "Noah's Flood".
+The mezzo-soprano, Founder and Director of award nominated OperaCréole,, was recently honored as a standard bearer for Louisiana culture with a profile interview on WWNO Radio/NPR, and as the recipient of the 2012 Louisiana Creole Research Association Recognition Award.

-In 2011 Ms. Joseph reprised her role as "Lily" in "Porgy and Bess" with New Orleans Opera last fall.
-She was previously heard as one of the three "Abati" in New Orleans Opera's "Manon Lescaut", and is a member of the professional chorus.
+Ms. Joseph has performed with New Orleans Opera in roles such as "Lily" in "Porgy and Bess",one of the three "Abati" in "Manon Lescaut", and and one of the Gossips in Noah's Flood.
+She is also a member of the professional chorus.